MicrosoftDocs/azure-reference-other/studio-module-reference/build-counting-transform.md

 6. Use the **Module type** option to indicate the type of data that you will be counting, based on the storage mode:

-    + **Dataset** Choose this option if you will be counting data that is saved as a dataset in Azure Machine Learning Studio.
+    + **Dataset**: Choose this option if you will be counting data that is saved as a dataset in Azure Machine Learning Studio.

-    + **Blob** Choose this option if your source data used to build counts is stored as a block blob in Windows Azure storage.
+    + **Blob**: Choose this option if your source data used to build counts is stored as a block blob in Windows Azure storage.

-    + **MapReduce** Choose this option if you want to call Map/Reduce functions to process the data.
+    + **MapReduce**: Choose this option if you want to call Map/Reduce functions to process the data.

         To use this option, the new data must be provided  as a blob in Windows Azure storage, and you must have access to a deployed HDInsight cluster.
 When you run the experiment, a Map/Reduce job will be launched in the cluster to perform the counting.